TreVeyon Henderson: Professional career

-2025

 Henderson was selected by the New England Patriots in the second round as the 38th overall pick in the 2025 NFL draft, two picks behind his OSU running mate Quinshon Judkins.
 He inked his rookie contract on July 18, 2025, reported to be a four year deal worth $11.143 million, fully guaranteed.

-He scored his first NFL touchdown at in the second quarter in the 42-13 win over the Carolina Panthers in Week 4.
+He scored his first NFL touchdown at in the second quarter in the 42–13 win over the Carolina Panthers in Week 4.
 He finished the game with 32 rushing yards on seven carries with two receptions for 14 yards.
 In Week 10 against the Tampa Bay Buccaneers, Henderson scored two touchdowns, a 55-yard run in the third quarter, and a 69-yard run in the fourth quarter.
 He became the first Patriots player to record multiple 50+ yard runs in a single game since Laurence Maroney in 2007.
 He finished the game rushing for 147 yards on 14 carries in the 28–23 win.
 In Week 11 against the New York Jets, Henderson became the third Patriots rookie to score three touchdowns in a single game, joining Rob Gronkowski in 2010 and Sony Michel in 2018.
 He finished the game with 19 carries for 62 yards with two touchdowns and five receptions for 31 yards with one touchdown in the 27–14 win, giving him a total of five touchdowns in a five-day span.
+Henderson was also named the AFC Offensive Player of the Month for November.
+In a loss to the Buffalo Bills in Week 15, he had two more touchdowns of 50+ yards, tying an NFL rookie record with four such touchdown runs and an NFL career record with two such games.
+He finished the season with 911 rushing yards and nine touchdowns, along with 35 catches for 221 yards and one touchdown through 17 games and four starts, helping the Patriots to a 14–3 record and the 2nd seed in the AFC.
+He had 45 scrimmage yards in Super Bowl LX, a 29–13 loss to the Seattle Seahawks.